-- 6-4(C)(1) For those types of applications where Table 6-1-1 requires a meeting with a neighborhood to be offered, the applicant shall offer at least 1 meeting to all Neighborhood Associations whose boundaries include or are adjacent to the subject before filing the application.
-In such cases, project applications will not be accepted until a pre-submittal neighborhood meeting has been held, or the requirements for a reasonable attempt in Subsection (3) below have been met. - 6-4(C)(2) If the project is not located within or adjacent to the boundaries of any Neighborhood Association, the applicant shall offer at least 1 meeting to all Neighborhood Associations whose boundaries include land within 1,320 feet (1⁄4 mile) of the subject property.
+- 6-4(C)(1) For those types of applications where Table 6-1-1 requires a meeting with a neighborhood to be offered, the applicant shall offer at least 1 meeting to all Neighborhood Associations whose boundaries include or are adjacent to the subject property no more than 90 days before filing the application.
+In such cases, project applications will not be accepted until a pre-submittal neighborhood meeting has been held, or the requirements for a reasonable attempt in Subsection (3) below have been met.200 - 6-4(C)(2) If the project is not located within or adjacent to the boundaries of any Neighborhood Association, the applicant shall offer at least 1 meeting to all Neighborhood Associations whose boundaries include land within 1,320 feet (1⁄4 mile) of the subject property.
 If no Neighborhood Association has land within that distance of the subject property, no pre-submittal neighborhood meeting shall be required. - 6-4(C)(3) A meeting request shall be sent to the 2 representatives on file at the ONC for all applicable Neighborhood Associations via Certified Mail, return receipt requested, or via email.
 Either method constitutes a reasonable attempt to notify a Neighborhood Association of a meeting request.
-The requirements of Subsection 14-16-6-4(K)(7) (Documentation of Good Faith Effort Required) also apply.
+The requirements of